semihsalihoglu-uw/cs848-fall-2024/README.md

 project topic as well to do build a modern AI-application using a beyond relational system.

-The seminar is based on weekly paper readings and student presentations, discussions, a term project, and one or two simple assignments that will give students a chance to work with systems that we will cover.
+The seminar is based on weekly paper readings and student presentations, discussions, a term project, and several simple assignments that will give students a chance to work with systems that we will cover.
 The most important part is the term project.

 ## Schedule